newville/wxmplot/README.txt

 The wxmplot python package provides simple, rich plotting widgets for wxPython.
 These are built on top of the matplotlib library, which provides 2D plots and image display.
-The wxmplot package does not expose matplotlib's capabilities.
-It provides widgets (wxPython panels) for basic 2D plotting and image display to handle use cases.
-The widgets are easy to program with, and provide end-users with interactivity and customization of the graphics without knowing matplotlib.
+The wxmplot package does not explicitly expose all of matplotlib's capabilities.
+Instead, it provides simple widgets (wxPython panels) for the most common use cases of basic 2D plotting and image display that are easy to include in a wxPython program and provide end-users with  interactivity and customization of the graphics without knowing all of the details of matplotlib.

 The principle objects provided by wxmplot are: